jackmack76063/Fantasy-Character_Generator/README.md

 ### compile: python random_server.py

+Description: This Microservice performs the task of randomly generating a character.

+-Recieves message via ZeroMQ from main program

+-The message, a file name, will open up the file character_generator.csv

+-This file will give attributes of a character and all the options available in each attribute

+-It will then randomly generate each attribute, group the responses together, and return to main program.

 ## character_db.csv

 A file in csv format that acts a "database" for characters and their attributes.